lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 It becomes somewhat of a manual process in which you push code to the different projects involved in a specific order one after the other.

-It's worth noticing the underlining problem is that you can't really do atomic changes to a system when multiple projects reside in different repositories.
+It's worth noticing the underlining problem: you can't really do atomic changes to a system when multiple projects reside in different repositories.

 In a monorepo, your workflow can look like this:

 - A new "atomic" commit hits the main branch.
-- The CD pipeline finds all the code the commit affected.
+- The CD pipeline finds all the code that the commit affected.
 - It calculates which projects depend on the affected code.
 - It automatically deploys the projects in the right order.